colurw/flight_sim_GNN/readme.md

 ## The Flight Simulator

-Environment.py contains the Plane() class, which holds its current position and motion parameters as properties, and updates these each processor cycle according to its physics model.
+Environment.py contains the Plane() class, which holds its current position and motion parameters as attributes, and updates these each processor cycle according to its physics model.

 An opponent Plane() instance can be designated as a target, so that each instance